 Intangible assets consist primarily of acquired trade names and distributor relationships.
 The Company determines the appropriate useful life of our intangible assets by performing an analysis of expected cash flows of the acquired assets.
 Intangible assets are amortized over their estimated useful lives of ten years, using the straight-line method, which approximates the pattern in which the economic benefits are consumed.
 The Company's intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable, or a triggering event.
 When a triggering event is identified, a test of recoverability is performed by estimating the undiscounted future cash flows associated with such assets and comparing them to the carrying value of the asset.
 When the recoverability test fails, the Company measures the impairment loss based on the fair value of the assets compared to the carrying amount of the asset.
-The fair value of the trade names is determined through an income approach using the excess earnings method.
+The fair value of the trade names is determined through an income approach using the relief from royalty method.
+The fair value of the distributor relationships is determined through an income approach using the excess earnings method.